 In the early 1990s, Nebraska experienced a personal property crisis.
 The crisis began when the railroads questioned whether Nebraska was complying with the federal Railroad Revitalization and Regulatory Reform Act of 1976 (the so-called 4-R Act).
 That act was intended to save railroads from financial collapse and contained a provision that prohibited imposition of any discriminatory tax on railroads.
 In 1988, the U.S. Court of Appeals in the Trailer Train v.
-Leuenberger case held that Nebraska discriminated against railroads because the state provided exemptions for agricultural and business inventories, livestock, and farm machinery that were not available to railroads with no such property.
-The state was prevented from collecting personal property tax from the railroads.
+Leuenberger case held that Nebraska discriminated against railroads because the state provided exemptions for agricultural and business inventories, livestock, and farm machinery that were not available to railroads.
 Further complicating the situation, the Nebraska Supreme Court ruled in the Northern Gas v.
 State Board of Equalization case that the state constitution required pipelines, telephone companies, and other centrally assessed entities to be treated equally and have their property equalized to that of the railroads, which were paying no tax.
 Later, in the 1991 case of MAPCO Ammonia Pipeline v.
 State Board of Equalization, the Supreme Court ruled that all prior personal property exemptions were unconstitutional, thus reversing earlier cases.